waylostreamers/db/README.md

 # db

+'''
+DDEX metadata format
+• <TerritoryCode> ISO territory code plus a DDEX code for “Worldwide”;
+• <Title> - A composite element for title of the sound recording.
+	 	 DDEX allows for many different kinds of titles.
+This element takes an attribute to identify the type of title being provided, i.e.
+ “FormalTitle,” “DisplayTitle,” or “AbbreviatedDisplayTitle”;
+• <DisplayArtist> - A composite element used to specify the artist associated with each sound recording.
+It includes elements to specify an artist’s name as well as an optional <ArtistRole> element;
+• <ResourceContributor> - DDEX includes the concept of a contributor.
+This field can be used to list contributing artists such as guest rappers, soloists, etc;
+• <LabelName> - An element for the label name;
+• <PLine> - A composite element that identifies the year of first release of the Resource or Release followed by the name of the entity that owns the phonographic rights in the Resource or Release;
+• <Genre> - A composite element used to specify genre information;
+• <ParentalWarningType> - The element used to identify whether the file includes explicit content or not;
+• <TechnicalSoundRecordingDetails> - A composite element that includes all the technical details about an audio file, such as the codec, bit rate, number of channels, etc. This element also contains the file name and hash sum of the file; and
+• <IsPreview> - Indication of whether the Resource is a preview of an associated full Resource. <Video>.

+'''

 Database files for WAYLOSTREAMS

 ARTISTS : this is just the string associated with an album it is not a person :